Preface

 We do not preach heaven, eternity, or salvation.

 The future is uncertain.
 The afterlife is speculation.
-Our creed is rooted in the body and the present.
+Our Blasphemous Creed is rooted in the body and the present.
 The pleasures of this world are enough, and what may lie beyond is for each person to explore.

 We honor only this life: its joy, its lust, its pain, its fire.
-We proclaim that nothing is wasted, for flesh and spirit are mirrors, bound by the same law of transformation: nothing created or destroyed, only changed.
+We hold that nothing is wasted, for flesh and spirit are experienced as mirrors, bound by transformation: nothing created or destroyed, only changed.

 7. Consent as Law